Sampling from Gaussian Processes: A Tutorial and Applications in Global Sensitivity Analysis and Optimization: Conclusion

 We presented the formulation and implementation of RFF and PC methods to generate GP posterior samples.
 We also briefly described alternative approaches for generating GP prior samples that are useful for the PC method in lower-dimensional settings.
 Importantly, we detailed how the generated samples can be used in GSA, SO optimization, and MO optimization.
 Through a series of numerical experiments, we showed that the presented sampling methods consistently produced reliable global sensitivity indices and higher-quality optimization solutions.
 Below, we suggest several promising research directions.

 For practical GSA in engineering applications, it is important to extend the presented sampling methods to support importance measures that consider dependent and possible data.
-For optimization, the presented sampling methods are not suitable for cases with multiple correlated objective functions.
+For optimization, the presented sampling methods are not suitable for problems with multiple correlated objective functions.

 Although not discussed in this paper, the presented sampling methods are well-suited for parallelization, which can significantly accelerate both GSA and optimization tasks.
+Extensions of these sampling methods to problems with multiple fidelities \citep{Kennedy2000,Do2025mfbo} may be another promising direction.
 The effects of misspecified prior and likelihood models on the prediction performance of GP posterior samples, and consequently on the results of GSA and optimization, and how to manage them are also important research topics.